ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 *Example of entry point with last page*

 .. index::
-   pair: Access Host Application; HOWTOs
+   pair: Access Host Application Directly; HOWTOs

 How To Access A Host Application Directly
 =========================================

 It is not always necessary to pass via an application selection menu to connect to a host application.
 A host application may be accessed directly by opening the URL containing the complete path to the application.
 This URL may result in the display of the host signon screen, the first application screen, or possibly (if a script or scenario is used), a subsequent screen sent by the application.
-For more information about how VIRTEL can be used to automate the process of connection to a host application, see :ref:`“Virtel URL formats” <#_V457UG_url_formats>` of this manual, and “Connection/
-Disconnection Scripts” in the VIRTEL Connectivity Reference manual.
+For more information about how VIRTEL can be used to automate the process of connection to a host application, see :ref:`“Virtel URL formats” <#_V457UG_url_formats>` of this manual, and “Connection/Disconnection Scripts” in the VIRTEL Connectivity Reference manual.

 Full path URL
 -------------

-For example, you can access the VIRTEL transaction whose external name is “Cics” by pointing the browser at a URL of the following format:
+For example, you can access the VIRTEL transaction whose external name is “CICS” by pointing the browser at a URL of the following format:

 ::

     http://n.n.n.n:41001/w2h/WEB2AJAX.htm+Cics

 At the end of the session with the host application, VIRTEL examines the “Last page” field (see previous section) to decide whether to return to the desktop or to redisplay the application selection menu.

 Default URL for the entry point
 -------------------------------

 An application URL may be coded in the “TIOA at logon” field of the default transaction for the entry point (the default transaction is the transaction whose external name is the same as the entry point name).
 This allows the user to go directly to the host application simply by entering a URL of the format:

 ::